 The Klondike Highway roughly parallels the route taken by the prospectors in the 1898 Klondike Gold Rush.
 It was a grueling journey from Skagway over the Chilkoot Pass or the White Pass to Carcross.
 From there, prospectors continued by boat or raft along the Yukon River, through Whitehorse to Dawson City.

 The last section of the Highway was built from Skagway to Carcross in 1978 and is known as the South Klondike Highway.
 As the highway winds out of Skagway towards Whitehorse you will encounter beautiful lakes and rivers including the stunning Emerald Lake at km 117 (57 km south of Whitehorse).
 In 1986 the highway became important as a commercial trucking route, with the abandonment of the White Pass Railroad from Carcross to Whitehorse.
 The White Pass & Yukon Railway is a popular way for visitors to take a day trip from Skagway to Carcross Yukon.
+For a complete list of Things to do in Alaska and the Yukon, visit our Things To Do section.

 The only population center between Skagway and Whitehorse is the community of Carcross, however, there are several small communities between Whitehorse and Dawson, including Carmacks, Minto, Pelly Crossing, and Stewart Crossing.